How to find a work based learning experience

 - Attend a CDES workshop on personal branding, CV basics and LinkedIn

 - Download a Workplace Diary.
-This is a resource created by CDES to help you make the most of your workplace experiences.
+This is a resource created by CDES to help you make the most of your work based learning experience.
 It has activities for you to complete, forms to help you keep track of contact information as you build your networks, and lots of space for notes.
-If you're undertaking a workplace experience through CDES, we will supply you with this.
-If you've organised your own workplace experience, you can download the Workplace Diary from the MyCDES resources section.
+If you're undertaking a work based learning experience through CDES, we will supply you with this.
+If you've organised your own work based learning experience, you can download the Workplace Diary from the MyCDES resources section.